About THAT'S WHAT SHE SAID

 About Joanne Lipman

-Joanne Lipman is Chief Content Officer of Gannett, and Editor in Chief USA TODAY and the USA TODAY NETWORK, comprising the flagship title and 109 other news organizations including the Detroit Free Press, the Cincinnati Enquirer, and the Arizona Republic.
-Her next book, That's What She Said: What men need to know (and women need to tell them) about working together, will be published on February 13, 2018 by William Morrow, and is available now for preorder here.
+Joanne Lipman is author of That's What She Said: What Men Need to Know (and Women Need to Tell Them) About Working Together.
+A veteran journalist, she most recently was Chief Content Officer of Gannett, and Editor in Chief USA TODAY and the USA TODAY NETWORK, comprising the flagship title and 109 other news organizations including the Detroit Free Press, the Cincinnati Enquirer, and the Arizona Republic.
 Ms. Lipman began her career as a reporter at The Wall Street Journal, ultimately rising to Deputy Managing Editor, creating Weekend Journal and Personal Journal, and supervising coverage that earned three Pulitzer Prizes.
 New York Times media columnist David Carr described her as the Journal's "innovator-in-chief."
 She subsequently was founding Editor-in-Chief of Conde Nast Portfolio and Portfolio.com, which won National Magazine and Loeb Awards.
 She is a frequent television commentator, seen on CNN, NBC, CNBC, and CBS, among others, and her work has appeared in publications including The New York Times, Time, Newsweek and Harvard Business Review.
 She is also co-author of the critically acclaimed musical memoir Strings Attached.

 If you'd like Joanne LIpman to speak to your organization on topics including women in leadership, sexual harassment, unconscious bias, bringing men into the conversation about closing the gender gap, or the future of media, please contact Lisa Reiter of WME at firstname.lastname@example.org.